weqwoueu/git-test/README.md

-this is a repo to test
+this is a repo to record learn enbodied_ai